 Good news for backcountry skiers looking for travel insurance

-Not all policies will cover backcountry skiers, but ours does when you purchase the Adventure Sports optional coverage.
-Our partners, including the Alpine Club of Canada, offer coverage for all levels of backcountry ski-touring or splitboarding, as long as you’re not practicing these sports professionally.
+Not all policies will cover backcountry skiers, but ours does when you purchase the Adventure Sports Optional Coverage.
+Our partners, including the Alpine Club of Canada, offer coverage for all levels of backcountry ski-touring or splitboarding.

 As a backcountry skier, you spend a lot of time thinking about avalanche safety, following Avalanche Canada’s bulletins, practicing rescues and researching the terrain, all to avoid avalanches, of course.
 However, good backcountry trip preparation involves more than just life-or-death avalanche experiences.

-To be truly well-prepared, plan ahead for medical bills or the aftermath of an accident too—don’t just think of avalanches!
-There are other types of accidents and injuries: exhaustion, hypothermia, dehydration, fractures, concussions, falling into tree wells, getting caught in unexpected weather or under falling rock, on the mountain or even just slipping in the parking lot before you even hit the slopes.
+To be truly well-prepared, risks related to higher altitudes and injuries in case of accidents.
+Don’t just think of avalanches and consider other possible risks: exhaustion, hypothermia, dehydration, fractures, concussions, falling into tree wells, getting caught in unexpected weather or under falling rock, on the mountain or even just slipping in the parking lot before you even hit the slopes.

 Search and Rescue is free, but hospital bills aren’t

 If you’re in a genuine emergency in the backcountry, your ski party members along with Search and Rescue (SAR) will likely be your first line of assistance.
-SAR volunteers will transport you to the nearest road or medical facility, but the ensuing ambulance rides, hospital expenses and follow up costs, (not to mention repatriation, trip cancellation or interruption or accidental death or dismemberment costs), will be up to you.
+SAR volunteers will transport you to the nearest road or medical facility, but the ensuing ambulance rides, hospital expenses and follow up costs, (not to mention repatriation, trip cancellation or interruption costs), will be up to you.

 The cost of an air ambulance alone from a Search and Rescue station to a main hospital, for example, can come as quite a shock.
 It’s common for injured backcountry skiers to need a hospital transfer too; many of the small hospitals nearby don’t offer a full range of care.
 TuGo Travel Insurance covers licensed helicopter ambulances, a benefit you’ll need, as more often than not, an injury in the backcountry requires helicopter airlift.